 This counter-argument included opposition to the superficial recourse of Wilson in describing Crowley as an advanced Yogi (ibid:197).
 Crowley would not even remotely qualify for the celibate discipline specified in antique Sanskrit texts.
 More basically, Wilson “tended to the argument excusing sick or perverse behaviour on the grounds that this is influenced by environmental pressures created by the rational establishment which alienates outsiders” (Shepherd 1991:84-85).

 The vogue for brain hemisphere distinctions was substantially derived from Robert Ornstein’s well known book The Psychology of Consciousness (1972).
-The right cerebral hemisphere was popularly associated with intuition, a trend which led to a devaluation of rational abilities associated with the left hemisphere.
+The right cerebral hemisphere was popularly associated with intuition, a trend leading to a devaluation of rational abilities associated with the left hemisphere.
 Many brain scientists and psychologists disowned this complication.
-However, Colin Wilson extensively overworked this very simplistic theme.
+However, Colin Wilson extensively overworked his very simplistic theme.
 Disconcerting emphases could emerge.
 “Aggression, like alcohol, readjusts the balance between right and left” (Wilson 1984:149).
 A critic observed: “Wilson is really describing imbalance, not balance, in this reference to the brain hemispheres” (Shepherd 1995:179 note 65).

 Colin Wilson’s “brain hemisphere” theory had serious consequences for persons who believed in this substitute for reality.
 A critical “outsider” wrote: